-Why we do brain exercises?
+Why do we do brain exercises?

-Brain exercises are an integral part of the care that you receive at Puckette Integrative Healthcare.
-The brain is important in our day to day functioning and the “weak links”, or dysfunctional neurological pathways that we experience can negatively affect our daily functioning.
-By exercising these pathways and strengthening those weak links, we can start our healing process and maintain the progress you have already made.
+Brain exercises are an integral part of what we do at Puckette Integrative Healthcare.
+The brain is important in our day-to-day functioning and “weak links,” the dysfunctional neurological pathways, can negatively affect that functioning.
+By exercising and strengthening weak links in our neurological system, we can start healing and maintain the progress we’ve have already made.

-What brain exercises are right for me?
+Which brain exercises are right for me?

 Here’s To A Better Life,